emarazz/odm_2021/README.md

 # odm_2021
-This repository contains the project **Robust Regression** associated with EPFL master course [MGT-483](https://edu.epfl.ch/coursebook/en/optimal-decision-making-MGT-483), taught in 2021.
+This repository contains the project **Robust Regression** associated with EPFL master course [MGT-483 Optimal Decision Making](https://edu.epfl.ch/coursebook/en/optimal-decision-making-MGT-483), taught in 2021.
 See the `ODM_Project_2021_updated.pdf` file for more details.

 Go to `python_skeleton` to see the results for each exercise.